Embassy of the Philippines, Paris: Staff and activities

-The embassy is headed by ambassador Junever M. Mahilum-West, who was appointed to the position by president Rodrigo Duterte on August 6, 2021.
-Prior to becoming Ambassador, Mahilum-West, a career diplomat, served as the DFA's assistant secretary for ASEAN Affairs, and prior to that headed the Philippine Embassy in Amman as ambassador to Jordan after serving as Consul General at the Philippine Consulate General in Toronto.
-Her appointment was confirmed by the Commission on Appointments on September 1, 2021, and she presented her credentials to president Emmanuel Macron on November 2, 2021, 26 years after being assigned to the Embassy for her first overseas assignment as its second secretary.
+The Philippine Embassy in Paris is headed by Ambassador Eduardo Jose A. de Vega, who was appointed to the position by President Bongbong Marcos on November 14, 2024.
+Prior to his appointment as ambassador, de Vega, a career diplomat, served as the DFA's undersecretary for migrant workers' affairs, and prior to that headed the Philippine Embassy in Brussels as ambassador to Belgium.
+His appointment was confirmed by the Commission on Appointments on February 4, 2025, and he presented his credentials to French President Emmanuel Macron on September 1, 2025.

 Notable diplomats who had been deployed to the embassy as ambassadors to France include Luis Moreno Salcedo, who was ambassador from 1969 to 1979, and Rosario G. Manalo, who would serve from 1990 to 1994.
 Before her death due to COVID-19 amid a pandemic of the disease, Foreign Affairs Secretary Teodoro Locsin Jr. had promised Bernardita Catalla, at the time serving at the Philippine embassy in Beirut, that he would lobby for her to be appointed as ambassador to France for her next assignment as an incentive to stay on as ambassador to Lebanon.

 The embassy is one of the Philippines' largest missions, and many of its activities are connected to deepening and strengthening the deep cultural and economic ties between the Philippines and France.
 Among its activities include celebrating the Fête de la Musique with Filipino musicians, showcasing Philippine industrial design, promoting Filipino animated short films, and organizing an exhibit of pre-Hispanic artifacts at the Musée du Quai Branly – Jacques Chirac.
 In addition to these activities, the embassy also conducts activities for and promoting the large community of Filipinos in France, such as organizing a retrospective on the art and career of France-based Filipino artist Macario Vitalis.

 In addition to France, the embassy has jurisdiction over Monaco, where it maintains an honorary consulate.